Missouri Tax Research Independent · Non-partisan · Updated April 17, 2026

 ✓ Works — Florida

 Never had income tax.
 Revenue sustained by massive tourism.
-Trade-off: school spending of $12,415/student — lowest in the US (national avg: $17,277).
+Trade-off: per-pupil K-12 spending consistently ranks in the bottom 10–15 states nationally, well below the national average.

 ✓ Never switched mid-stream